 Fill Spaces with Small Flowers, Vines, and Leaves

 For a few of the more delicate vines, like the ferns, you can glue some right onto the foam ball and skip the stems altogether.
 Add more leaves on top of where you glued the fern to create a seamless look.

-This particular bouquet is a cascading style.
+This particular paper flowers bouquet is a cascading style.
 I added a couple of the full bloom peonies hanging out and curved down from the front.
 The cascading effect comes together best when you add vines hanging from the front of the bouquet.
 These vines you will probably want to stem so you can shape them easier.